eclipse-tractusx/bpdm/README.md

 These profiles enable and configure additional project components which rely on external services and systems.
 Profiles are categorized by component and the stage they belong to.
 Currently, we distinguish between the local and dev stage.
-The local profile expects all enabled to components to be locally available on the host machine.
+The local profile expects all enabled components to be locally available on the host machine.
 On the other hand, the dev stage configures external dependencies for the remote dev environment.
 In order to run the application with a specific profile you can use the appropriate maven flag `Dspring.profiles.active`.
 Single profiles are named via pattern `stage_component` but can also be called as a bundle by their stage name.